omegaui/cliptopia/README.md

 Then, you need to add a custom keyboard shortcut to invoke Cliptopia in Power Mode ...
 ![img.png](media_Cliptopia/img.png)

+## Modes
+Cliptopia can be made to launch in three mode:
+- Normal Mode (`cliptopia`)
+- Silent Mode (`cliptopia --silent`)
+- Power Mode (`cliptopia --silent --power`)

+Injection: it refers to clicking on an clipboard element in the UI of Cliptopia to insert it in the last focussed field.

+### Normal Mode
+- Updates in real time as you use your clipboard
+- Supports content injection
+- Does not quits after injection is performed

+### Silent Mode
+- Updates in real time as you use your clipboard
+- Supports content injection
+- Quits after injection is performed

+### Power Mode
+- Does **NOT** updates in real time as you use your clipboard
+- Supports content injection
+- Quits after injection is performed

+There is a very valid reason Power Mode is designed to not update in real time, as we know, Super + V combination can be used to bring the Power Mode into effect, it is designed to be used occasionally when you require to find an item that you copied earlier and in cases, where you need to do this quickly.

+So, for the Power Mode to get ready in an instant, a single read of the cache is performed to deliver the fastest possible performance on your system, thus, preventing the real time updates as there is no watching of the cache being maintained by the daemon.

+That's why power mode does not update in realtime.

+But, We do not stop here, actually the Power Mode can be made to update in real time, by using the `--update` flag.
+Work on this is currently under development.

 ## Updates

 Cliptopia will have a built-in update system, so, when a new release arrives, your installation will automatically notify you about it.